austinvoong/honeypot/README.md

 There are directory specific README files within src and test_environment.

 ## To-Do
-1. Fully develop the IoT device dataset
+1. Fully develop the IoT device dataset (DO THIS ASAP)
-2. Implement the feature analysis module (K-Means)
+2. Implement the feature analysis module (K-Means) (done)
-3. Create the configuration file generator
+3. Create the configuration file generator (can't test, but done?)
-4. Set up the honeypot deployment system
+4. Set up the honeypot deployment system (done)
-5. Implement the other feature analysis module (DBSCAN)
+5. Implement the other feature analysis module (DBSCAN) (done_)

 ## Prerequisites